-In order to ensure significant and lasting impact of the RESCCUE project, an integrated (combining separate elements to provide a harmonious interrelated whole) and multi-channel (based on implementation of a single message across multiple channels or platforms) communication and dissemination strategy will be implemented.
+In order to ensure significant and lasting impact of the RESCCUE project, an integrated (combining separate elements to provide a harmonious interrelated whole) and multichannel (based on implementation of a single message across multiple channels or platforms) communication and dissemination strategy was implemented.
 The key elements of this strategy are described in the following chapters.